edhebert/sound/README.md

 **NOTE** - This app needs to run on a server.
 Localhost will work, but I also have the app running at http://edhebert.org/sound

 Unless run from an SSL connection, the app will ask for the use of your microphone each time it's run.
-If you want to bypass that annoying user experience, you can also choose to run via a shared SSL at https://siteground138.com/~edhebert/sound/ Since it's a shared cert, you'll have to manually agree to trust it.
+If you want to bypass that annoying user experience, you can also choose to run via a shared SSL at https://siteground138.com/~edhebert/sound/ Since it's a shared certificate, you'll have to manually agree to trust it (overriding the scary warnings).

-Note that with a proper SSL whose certificate matched the domain, this would not be an issue.
+Note that with a proper SSL certificate matched to the domain, this would not be an issue.
 On my own locahost install, I created my own self-signed certificate to match the local domain I'm running.
 This corrects all UX problems.

 ## Abstract

 The Sound Analyzer is an app I created for use in my job.
 It's designed to capture and measure impact sound events, like a golf club hitting a ball (or something sharp like hand claps or drum hits).

-This app was written to assist in my research work in product development.
-I'm a golf product designer, and want to better understand the sound of golf ball impacts and learn more about their acoustic signature.
+I'm a golf product designer, and this app was written to assist in my research work in product development.
+I want to better understand the sound of golf impacts and learn more about their acoustic signature.
 Sound correlates highly with the subjective golfer perception of 'feel' (i.e., whether a ball product feels good or bad, too hard or too soft).
-This data will help us better objectify that fuzzy piece of player research.
+This data will help me better objectify that fuzzy piece of player research.

 Built with a combination of vanilla JavaScript, jQuery, P5.JS and AngularJS